Women's History Month 2012: It's About Empowerment

 Public health professional and historian Sheena Morrison will use photographs and artifacts to discuss African American midwives, called "grannies," who delivered babies and practiced folk medicine in rural counties throughout the South for more than three centuries.
 The talk will highlight the many ways in which African American midwives improved maternal and infant care in the rural South—despite early reform efforts to eradicate their work.

-These events are being sponsored by the Dean of Students Office, the Peace Studies Program, the Women's Studies Department, the Feminist Majority League Alliance, the Student Government Association, the Office of Multicultural Student Services, the Office of Community Living, the Office of Spiritual and Religious Life, and the Office of Student Engagement.
+These events are being sponsored by the Dean of Students Office, the Peace Studies Program, the Women's Studies Department, the Feminist Majority League Alliance, the Student Government Association, the Office of Multicultural Student Services, the Office of Residential Life, the Office of Spiritual and Religious Life, and the Office of Student Engagement.